Absurd Results (updated)

 From time to time, when interpreting and applying legislation, one can end up with a result that will be absurd.
 This can happen from time to time with The Freedom of Information and Protection of Privacy Act (FOIP), The Local Authority Freedom of Information and Protection of Privacy Act (LAFOIP) or The Health Information Protection Act (HIPA).
 These statutes are to be liberally interpreted and through court decision have been given a quasi-constitutional status.
-Because they are to be liberally interpreted, absurd results should be at a minimum but in the application of the legislation to particular access requests, sometimes absurd conclusions can be reached.
+Because they are to be liberally interpreted, absurd results should be at a minimum, but in the application of the legislation to particular access requests, sometimes absurd conclusions can be reached.

 For example, an applicant (citizen) applies for records and the request is denied, or part of the record is severed, because it is personal information.
 Section 29 of FOIP, section 28 of LA FOIP and section 27 of HIPA provide that personal information is not to be released except with consent (there are exceptions).
-So a public body could say they won’t release the applicant’s personal information because of section 29.
-That is an absurd result when the public body is refusing to give the applicant his or her own personal information (unless there is an exemption).
+So, a public body could say they won’t release the applicant’s personal information because of subsection 29(1) of FOIP.
+That is an absurd result when the public body is refusing to give the applicant their own personal information (unless there is another exemption that applies).

-Another example is where a public body believes part of a document is non-responsive to the access request but other parts of the document are responsive (relevant) to the request.
+Another example is where a public body believes part of a document is non-responsive to the access request, but other parts of the document are responsive (relevant) to the request.
 A public body might decide to sever the non-responsive portion.
 This is a bit of a waste of time.
 The applicant has the right under section 5 of FOIP, section 5 of LAFOIP or section 12 of HIPA to any record the public body has (subject to exemptions).
-If the applicant becomes suspicious because of the severing, he or she could submit a second access request and be entitled to the portion considered non-responsive (subject to exemptions).
+If the applicant becomes suspicious because of the severing, they could submit a second access request and be entitled to the portion considered non-responsive (subject to exemptions).
 Why make citizens jump through unnecessary hoops to get to what they are otherwise entitled to get?

-So I would ask public bodies to take a liberal approach to these three statutes and if specific exemptions do not apply, to provide as much of the records as is possible.
+So, I would ask public bodies to take a liberal approach to these three statutes and if specific exemptions do not apply, to provide as much of the records as is possible.
 Such an approach will reduce frustration of applicants and increase trust in the public body that is trying to do the right thing and help citizens.